-The Renewal Corporation will use seines, backpack electrofishing equipment, and fyke nets as its primary fish capture equipment.
-The equipment used to capture fish at a given tributary confluence will depend on several factors, including habitat type (e.g., shallow eddy vs. deep pool), habitat complexity (e.g., sandy vs. rocky bottom), the total number of fish expected, and whether fish will be actively out-migrating during the capture period.
+The Renewal Corporation will use seines and fyke nets as its primary fish capture equipment.
+The equipment used to capture fish at a given tributary confluence will depend on several factors, including habitat type (e.g., shallow eddy vs. deep pool), habitat complexity (e.g., sandy vs. rocky bottom), the total number of fish expected to be captured, and whether fish will be actively out-migrating during the capture period.
 For example, in a shallow, sandy eddy, a seine may be the best option.
-Alternatively, trapping with fyke nets may be the best capture option from a deep pool with a rocky bottom in a tributary that juveniles are actively out-migrating.
-Therefore, the Renewal Corporation's selection of equipment will be site-specific and made close in time to capture and relocation efforts.
-When required, the Renewal Corporation will use a small boat or cataraft to safely relocate captured fish to transport vehicles.
+Alternatively, trapping with fyke nets may be the best capture option from a deep pool with a rocky bottom in a tributary from which juveniles are actively out-migrating.

 Electrofishing, if used, will be performed by a qualified individual and conducted according to the National Marine Fisheries Service (NMFS) Guidelines for Electrofishing Waters Containing Salmonids Listed Under the Endangered Species Act (NMFS, 2000).
 The Renewal Corporation will submit staff qualifications to NMFS for approval prior to conducting electrofishing.
 Due to both the variation in water quality that may occur as a result of reservoir drawdown conditions and the variation in species composition and size encountered during capture activities, electrofishing will only be conducted by the Renewal Corporation in the event that seining is considered an ineffective measure for safely collecting and relocating fish from the Tributary Confluence Monitoring Area.
-While the following sections describe the anticipated methods to be used at each Monitored Tributary, the final determination of what methods to use will be made by the Renewal Corporation based on the specific characteristics of the Tributary Confluence Monitoring Area at the time of capture and relocation.

-The Renewal Corporation may, in coordination with the California Department of Fish and Wildlife (CDFW), also use rotary screw traps and existing outmigration monitoring locations in implementing this Juvenile Salmonid Plan.
+The Renewal Corporation may, in coordination with the California Department of Fish and Wildlife (CDFW), use rotary screw traps and existing outmigration monitoring locations in implementing the Juvenile Salmonid Plan.
+In addition, baited minnow traps may be used by the Renewal Corporation to supplement the fish capture methods described above.